grafana/alloy/docs/sources/tutorials/get-started.md

 }
 ```

-This configuration creates a [loki.source.file] component named `log_scrape`, and
-shows the pipeline concept of {{< param "PRODUCT_NAME" >}} in action:
+This configuration creates a [loki.source.file][] component named `log_scrape`, and shows the pipeline concept of {{< param "PRODUCT_NAME" >}} in action.
+The `log.scrape` component does the following:

-1. It applies to the `local_files` component (its "source" or target)
+1. It applies to the `local_files` component (its "source" or target).
-2. It forwards the logs it scrapes to the "receiver" of another component called `grafana_loki` that we will define next
+1. It forwards the logs it scrapes to the "receiver" of another component called `grafana_loki` that you will define next.
-3. It provides extra attributes and options, in this case, we will tail log files from the end and not ingest the entire
+1. It provides extra attributes and options, in this case, you will tail log files from the end and not ingest the entire past history.
-past history

 ### Third Component: Write Logs to Loki

-Place this component last in your configuration file:
+Paste this component last in your configuration file:

 ```alloy
 loki.write "grafana_loki" {